Essentials of oral history day one: Wellington

 Phone 04 462 3935 or email ALTOutreach@dia.govt.nz

-The Oral History Centre of the Alexander Turnbull Library is offering workshops for people considering using oral history in their work, community or personal projects.
+Alexander Turnbull Library Outreach Services is offering workshops for people considering using oral history in their work, community or personal projects.
 The workshops will be tutored by Judith Fyfe, oral historian and lawyer, and Lynette Shum, Oral History Adviser, Alexander Turnbull Library.

-By the end of the workshop participants should have a basic understanding of how to record an oral history interview, and what to do with it afterwards.
+By the end of the workshop participants should have a basic understanding of how to tackle an oral history project from planning right through to archiving.

 All equipment is provided and all participants receive comprehensive guides and resources.